JackyGaoJ/JackyGaoJ/index.md

 ## introduction
   My name is Jian Gao, a Master of Science in Computer Science student in Columbia University, also a previous alumni of The Ohio State University.
 I got my Bachelor of Science degree from The Ohio State University in May 2020 as a Summa Cum Lauda student with a GPA 3.92.
 During my time in OSU, my major was Computer Information Science, and minor is Mathematics.

   I enjoy coding, and frequently use Python and Java.
 I look forward to becoming a Software Enginner in the future.
+You could check my Resume here: [Jian Gao's Resume](https://jackygaoj.github.io/Resume.pdf).

 ## Courses:
 ### The Ohio State University

+  You could check my Transcript here: [The Ohio State University Transcript](https://jackygaoj.github.io/Final Transcript.pdf)

   CSE 1223: Introduction to Computer Programming in Java

   CSE 2221: Software I: Software Components